gurditsingh/hydeout/_posts/test.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **"Task ==  slot  == core"**
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; **"1 Task == 1 Partition == 1 slot == 1 core"**

  - **Executor Memory :**  Memory is divided into peak two types of memory primarily storage and the working memory.
-The working memory can be utilized and will be utilized by smart workloads unless there's a persistent object that consumes this storage workspace up to the configured amount which by default is 50% so half of the memory will be allocated for working memory and half of the memory will be allocated for for storage like persisted objects
+The working memory will be utilized for actual  smart workloads unless there's a persistent object that consumes this storage workspace up to the configured amount which by default is 50% so half of the memory will be allocated for working memory and half of the memory will be allocated for for storage like persisted objects

 ![Spark](https://github.com/gurditsingh/blog/blob/gh-pages/_screenshots/spark_hierarchy.png?raw=true)